ClojureBridge/tones/curriculum/01-piano-chords.md

 (piano 48)
 ```

 The `48` is the number that corresponds to the note.
-However, musicians
+However, just numbers were bit hard to figure out what note she made.
-are used to notes, not numbers, so they want to write notes instead of
+Actually she has heard musicians are used to notes, not numbers,
-number as the argument.
+so they want to write notes instead of number as the argument.
-Overtone has a nice converter function, `note`.
+Meg found a nice Overtone converter function, `note`.

 When Meg used the function like this: